 WWF’s mission is to stop the degradation of the planet’s natural environment and to build a future in which humans live in harmony with nature, by conserving the world’s biological diversity, ensuring that the use of renewable natural resources is sustainable, and promoting the reduction of pollution and wasteful consumption.

 The Explanation is here to better understand the ‘questions’ that need to be answered, especially the ‘why’s’.
 Remember, the fundamental question is: How can you bring peace and prosperity to Earth?
 As we see from this post, that P+P, as I shorten it, involves very powerful concepts associated with and implicated in ‘governance’.

-It’s not only about HOW to have better direction, dominion, execution, executive, guidance… to use just a few words from the above list, it’s also about WHY this is happening the way it is, WHY there’s a lot of talk and not so much action, at least at this point… Why this clash?
+It’s not only about HOW to have better direction, dominion, execution, executive, guidance… to use just a few words from the above list about conservation, it’s also about WHY this is happening the way it is, WHY there’s a lot of talk and not so much action, at least at this point… Why this clash?
 Why it’s not just one ring with a right and left corner but actually a multitude of various ‘corners’ each bringing its arguments and viewpoints to the center of the ring.
 That’s why there’s such cacophony.

 The Explanation will openly and candidly broach those subjects as we move further into this subject.
 Keep in touch, join the mailing list in the right column, Total privacy, no obligations.

 Dig Deeper into The Explanation